 - Bake for 10 minutes then check.
 If edges are golden brown, remove from oven and place on cooling rack.
 If not browned, return to oven for another 3-5 minutes until browned.

 Well friend, that’s our delicious and nutritious cooking indulgence recipe for today.
-If you’re looking for a way to jazz up your smoothie repertoire, make sure you download my FREE Sensational Summer Smoothies e-book here.
+If you’re looking for more support while making your healthy habit changes then make sure you download my FREE Stop Self-Sabotage Workbook right here!

 As always, thanks for your love and support!